jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/3_Optimization/0_Discretize_Aero.typ

 // all figs - the image data was copied
 // all eqs

+// TODO Title
+== Fundamentals for Optimization <chap_4_0>

+// needs to be filled

+// TODO Title
-== Discretization of Aerodynamic Loads <chap_4_0>
+=== Discretization of Aerodynamic Loads <chap_4_0_0>
-In the previous @chap_1, #gls("lie") was introduced.
+// get proper pre intro for this subsection based on the text that follows inshallah In the previous @chap_3_0_4, #gls("lie", long:true) was introduced.
-Through further examination of the physical load application, it was revealed that the choice of #gls("lie") depends significantly on how many #gls("lie") should be used, what dimensions they should have, and what load magnitudes can be expected.
+Through further examination of the physical load application, it was revealed that optimal #gls("lie") selection depends strongly on context-specific factors and some identified critical parameters.
+Among these critical parameters are  how many #gls("lie") should be used, what dimensions they should have, and what load magnitudes can be expected.
+These critical parameters require systematic determination through load approximation analysis.
-This chapter will explain what is meant by the discretization of continuous aerodynamic loads, why optimization is necessary, and how this answers our previously posed questions.
+This subsection will explain what is meant by the discretization of continuous aerodynamic loads, why optimization is necessary for an ideal outcome, and how this answers the questions of the critcal praemters previously mentioend.
-Furthermore, we will explore which methods were investigated to perform the discretization.
+Furthermore, we will explore multiple methods that could potentially be used for #gls("ld", long:true) and
+// a word that is used to describe that the decision was made based on rationale arugments vindicate to one favorite approach.
+// depending on the content comig, this preintro maybe was not complete and needs some adjustments

+// -------------------------------------------------------------------------- //
 According to current physical understanding, an aircraft in flight experiences load at every infinitesimally small point.
 Thus, this load is considered continuous.
 In other words, if the load starts at point A and ends at point B, it should be impossible to find an infinitesimally small point between A and B where no force acts.
 Unless explicitly stated otherwise, the load always refers to the aerodynamic load.
+In the previous @chap_3_0_4,
-In the previous @chap_1, we discussed which methods are available to us for replicating these aerodynamic loads in an experimental setup.
+// do not use the we form and never use the word discuss we discussed which methods are available to us for replicating these aerodynamic loads in an experimental setup.
+// k2h2 can be replaced with swith
 It was also explained why the K2H2 project opted for a ground-based experimental setup without a wind tunnel.
 Consequently, #gls("lie") are now needed, which must be locally attached to the wing skin.
 The #gls("lie") serve as physical objects through which loads can be applied.